-The MSN/Psychiatric Mental Health Nurse Practitioner (PMHNP) program option is a 55 credit hour program with 585 clinical practicum hours.
+The MSN/Psychiatric Mental Health Nurse Practitioner (PMHNP) program option is a 55 credit hour program with 780 clinical practicum hours.
 This program provides BSN-prepared registered nurses (RNs) access to a high quality education to serve a specific population of patients, families, and communities in rural settings.
 The MSN/PMHNP program prepares advanced practice registered nurses (APRNs) to be psychiatric mental health nurse practitioners for patients across the lifespan in acute and non-acute settings.
-Graduates will be eligible for certification as a PMHNP by the American Nurse Credentialing Centers (ANCC) or the American Academy of Nurse Practitioners (AANP).
+Graduates will be eligible for certification as a PMHNP by the American Nurse Credentialing Centers (ANCC).
 There is an option for students in this track to take three additional graduate nursing education classes to earn a post-masters certificate in nursing education.

-The MSN/PMHNP plan of study for full-time students can be completed in two calendar years if started in the Spring (January) term, or slightly longer if started in Fall (August).
+The MSN/PMHNP plan of study for full-time students can be completed in 2.5 calendar years.
 Students may develop a part-time plan of study with input from their faculty adviser.

 Students are responsible to locate their own preceptors and schedule hours for each clinical course.
 Information on potential new preceptors is made available through the Student Graduate Nursing Site on Blackboard.

 Students must be licensed and/or practicing in states included in the NLC Compact.
 States NOT included in the compact are: California, Illinois, Michigan, New York, Minnesota, Oregon, Washington, Nevada, Hawaii, & Alaska, US Virgin Islands, and American Samoa.